Battle of Alesia: Importance

 Paul K. Davis writes that "Caesar's victory over the combined Gallic forces established Roman dominance in Gaul for the next 500 years.
 Caesar's victory also created a rivalry with the Roman government, leading to his invasion of the Italian peninsula."

 Adrian Goldsworthy writes: "Virtually all the tribes involved in the rebellion capitulated.
 In many ways Caesar's final victory was all the greater as so many peoples had joined.
 The Celtic/Gallic people had finally tested the military strength of the legions and been utterly defeated.
 Virtually all of them now accepted the reality of conquest."

+Tom Holland writes that the war against the Gauls was something exceptional, being both terrible and splendid.
+"To the Romans, no truer measure of a man could be found than his capacity to withstand grim ordeals of exhaustion and blood.
+By such a reckoning, Ceasar had proven himself the foremost man in the Republic."

 Identification of the site

 For many years, the actual location of the battle was unknown.
 Competing theories focused first on two towns, Alaise in the Franche-Comté and Alise-Sainte-Reine in the Côte-d'Or.
 Emperor Napoleon III of France supported the latter candidate, and, during the 1860s, funded archaeological research that uncovered the evidence to support the existence of Roman camps in the area.
 He then dedicated a statue to Vercingetorix in the recently discovered ruins.
-Consistent archaelogical and historical research has established since then that Alise-Sainte-Reine is most probably the location of the Battle of Alesia.
-According to classical historian and archaeologist Colin Wells took the view that the excavations at Alise-Sainte-Reine in the 1990s should have removed all possible doubt about the site and regarded some of the advocacy of alternative locations as "...passionate nonsense".
+Consistent archaeological and historical research has established since then that Alise-Sainte-Reine is most probably the location of the Battle of Alesia.
+Classical historian and archaeologist Colin Wells took the view that the excavations at Alise-Sainte-Reine in the 1990s should have removed all possible doubt about the site and regarded some of the advocacy of alternative locations as "...passionate nonsense".